Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Information-Lookup.md

 # Information Lookup

 Information Lookup is used to verify card related information of the cardholder such as issuer country, card function and card brand associated with a card or token.
 The `cardDetails` are returned in the response.
-The card iformation can be used to determine terminal prompts, level II/III data requirements, used to determine directed routing, and fraud controls.

 <!--
 type: tab
-title: cardDetails
+titles: cardDetails
 -->

 The below table identifies the parameters in the `cardDetails` object.